antonpannekoek/workshops/intro-shell/intro.md

 - Command line: the line where you enter commands.
 Very straightforward name.

 - Prompt: the (textual) indicator bit before the point where you enter commands.
-Can have things like a (parth of) a path, user name, computer name, time; most often ends with a $ (for bash shell) or % (for z-shell); when it ends with a #, this means you are acting as the root user (beware!).
+Can have things like a (part of) a path, user name, computer name, time; most often ends with a $ (for bash shell) or % (for z-shell); when it ends with a #, this means you are acting as the root user (beware!).
 This is all configurable, and some programs you run will alter your prompt to indicate some special status.

 - Shell: The program that initially interprets what you typed on the command line.
 It provides editing capabilities of commands (try control-a to go to the start of a command, then control-e to go to the end of that line), history (use the up-arrow to see previously typed commands), tab-completion, matching multiple files (called globbing, with * and ?, and sometimes even other globbing options).
 Once processed by the shell, the command gets send onwards to the actual operating system (OS).

 Hence the name "shell": it provides a shell around your commands, before sending things off to the OS.

-Various shells exists, the most common in Linux being bash: Bournce Again SHell (once upon a time, there was just "sh", shell; then came the Bournce shell (named after Stephen Bourne, not Jason).
+Various shells exists, the most common in Linux being bash: Bourne Again SHell (once upon a time, there was just "sh", shell; then came the Bourne shell (named after Stephen Bourne, not Jason).
 The other popular shell is zsh, Z-shell, which is common nowadays on Mac.
-From the past, you could encounter ksh, csh and tcsh.
+Though less frequent nowadays, you could encounter ksh, csh and tcsh.
 Generally, try to stick to bash or zsh: they have very similar syntax.

 The various terms Terminal, Command line, Prompt and Shell are often intermixed, with essentially the same meaning: